YuuichiMizuoka/ym-http/README.md

 - simple one line start to deliver a single directory
 - simple configuration for more complex path/folder mappings
 - basic auth, separately configurable for each mapping
-- basic header support in response object (currently just Server and www-authenticated, but its a start)
+- basic headers in response object (currently just Server and www-authenticated, but it's a start)
+- url encoding (percent encoding), so the server url can contain encoded non-ascii characters

 ## TODO (maybe)